EQUINE DISTRESS (THE PROBLEM)

 + Will NIGHTWATCH® be available outside the US and Canada?

 NIGHTWATCH® is presently available to horses domiciled within the US and Canada.
-However, we are working to make NIGHTWATCH® available in other countries/regions outside of North America by late 2017.
+However, we are working to make NIGHTWATCH® available in other countries/regions outside of North America in late 2018.
 Check back for more updates.